 HES 312.
 Exercise and Health Psychology.
 (3 h)

 A survey of the psychological antecedents of exercise and selected topics in health psychology with particular attention to wellness, stress, the biobehavioral basis of coronary heart disease, and the psychodynamics of rehabilitative medicine.
-P-HES 262 or MST 109 or POI.
+P-HES 262 or POI.

 HES 320.
 Mindfulness Meditation in Behavioral Medicine.
 (2 h)